Diaspora politics in the United States: International

 A diaspora's transnational community can engage directly with third-party states and international organizations, in effect bypassing its homeland and host state governments.

 Bilateral relations

-Diasporas have, in addition to their domestic political involvement in the homeland and host states, also directly influenced bilateral international relations of states of concern.
-In some cases, diasporas have appeared to "bypass" their own homeland traditional sovereignty over its own international relations via "privately funded activities, and by lobbying governments" of the diaspora host states as well as those of third-party states.
+Diasporas have, in addition to their domestic political involvement in the homeland and host states, also directly influenced the bilateral international relations of states of concern.
+In some cases, diasporas have appeared to "bypass" their own homeland's traditional sovereignty over its own international relations via "privately funded activities, and by lobbying governments" of the diaspora host states as well as those of third-party states.
 Shain and Wittes cite the following as examples of international relations involvement: